-You can isolate yourself from society, from people, from news, from expectations, from a lifestyle that does not suit you.
+You can isolate yourself from society, from people, from the news, from expectations, from a lifestyle that does not suit you.
 Some do it for a time, to take a step back and better find themselves, some create different sustainable ways of living that align with their values, others do it for spiritual reasons and some just don’t want to be constantly overstimulated.
-People do it in various ways, but I believe the reason to be the same: there is undoubtedly a certain sense of peace and harmony that comes from solitude.
-You start to hear your true self, as opposed to everyone and everything that has been and is being imposed on you since you were born.
+People do it in various ways, but I believe the reason to be the same: there is undoubtedly a certain peace and harmony that comes from solitude.
+You start to hear your true self, as opposed to everyone and everything that has been imposed on you since you were born.

 In this time and age, it seems that many of us are sensitive to our well-being and prioritise finding healthier habits, much more than some of the generations before us.
 Mental health, slowing down and living a meaningful life is at the forefront of our conversations ; which is great in raising our consciousness as a collective.
 I’m personally seeing a lot of folks in my holistic health community openly talk about their need for regular time alone to recharge and the importance of healthy space away from others and their opinions, constant need for control and fear projection.